The one thing that no one wants to ever hear is that they have damaged hair.

 Heat is a problem for many of us.
 If you are going to straighten your hair always use a heat protectant.

 We’ve all had to deal with hair breakage before.
-If you have any type of hair damage deal with it head-on and don’t bury your head in the sand.
+If you find you have any level of hair damage its best to deal with it head-on and don’t bury your head in the sand.

-Remember it may not even be as bad as what you initially think.
+It may not even be as bad as you initially thought.

 If you are in any doubt, get a hair professional to take a look.